AirAlert-WR/IoT_controller/README.md

 ## Starting the program

+The following steps will be **shown for the Linux** plattform.
+But on Windows, similar instructions should also work.

 ### Simple execution

+First of all, clone the repository and install the initial exception.

+Then, if necessary, obtain a certificate zip, usually possible while registering or having insight into controller properties on the frontend web page:

+    wget [ZIP-URL] -O temp.zip && unzip temp.zip && rm temp.zip

 To run this application for a single time, just execute the **following code** in your command line: